Only available in Google Ad Manager 360

 Segment membership is maintained independently for the secondary identifier and the PPID.
 When a multi-identifier request is received, the request is eligible to serve line items targeted to any of the combined segment membership across the two identifiers.

-A user visits a sports site or app that supports PPID, but is not logged in.
+A user visits a sports site or app that supports PPID for signed-in users but is not signed in.
 This user visits pages on the site or app that cause him to be added to an audience segment for basketball fanatics (segment S1).
-Since the user is not logged in, the secondary identifier is added to the audience segment.
-The user subsequently logs into the site or app, triggering the addition of a PPID on further ad requests.
+Since the user is not signed in, the secondary identifier is added to the audience segment.
+The user subsequently signs into the site or app, triggering the addition of a PPID on further ad requests.
 This particular user is known to be in the 25-34 age range, and his PPID was added to an age-based audience segment (segment S2) through batch identifier uploads.
 For any of the user's multi-identifier requests, line items targeted to segments S1 and/or S2 will be eligible to serve.